sage-code/eve/manual/structure.md

 **Method context**

 Every method has a local context.
-Members defined in local context belong to the method.
-In this context a method can implement attributes using "." prefix.
-Attributes are properties of the method and can be accessed before and after method execution.
+Members defined in local context are private.
+In this context a method can implement static attributes using "." prefix.
+These attributes are properties of the method and can be accessed from current script using dot notation.

 **Method results**

 A method can have results defined after operator "=>" in a list: (results).
 The result values can be computed in method context.
-Results can be captured or ignored by a method call.
+Results can be captured using symbol "+>" or can be ignored.
+Symbol "+>" is called "colector operator".

 **Method call**